Hello all you Budding Lunatics!

 3. Crater Eratosthenes - At the end of what mountain range is it found?

 4. Crater Vendelinus.
-How old must the moon be to see this crater in sunset
+How old must the moon be to see this crater in sunset lighting?

 5. Challenge: Crater Aristoteles Hint: A frigid area!